HecadothRU/Remedy-Steganography-Decoder/README.md

 > Fetches an image from a URL provided via a $_GET parameter.<br>
-> Reads each pixel's color values from the image.
+> Reads each pixel's color values from the image.<br>
-> Extracts the least significant bit from each color channel (red, green, blue) of each pixel.
+> Extracts the least significant bit from each color channel (red, green, blue) of each pixel.<br>
-> Converts the binary data extracted into a string.
+> Converts the binary data extracted into a string.<br>

 Please note:
 This script is highly simplistic and may not work with complex steganography methods.